What does our Hebrew name Ramah Galim mean?

 How do campers get to camp?

 Many Northern California families prefer to drive their campers to camp.
 We also offer free bus transport from a few Bay Area locations.
-Check our website in January for updated bus transportation options.
+Check our website in early spring for updated bus transportation options.

 If your camper is traveling to Camp Ramah in Northern California from out of the area, he or she should fly into San Jose International airport.
 Upon arrival, our staff will meet your child at the airport and transport them to camp.
-In January 2019, we will publish a list of recommended flights from major cities in the Western region.
+In early spring, we will publish a list of recommended flights from major cities across the United States.
 For these flights we do guarantee that a Ramah staff member will meet your child at the gate on arrival days and escort your child there on departure days.
-On arrival days all flights must in the morning and on departure days all flights must leave in the afternoon.
-See travel information for specific times.
+On arrival days all flights must in the morning, and on departure days all flights must leave in the afternoon.
+See our travel information page for specific times.

 What if we need financial assistance to help our child attend Camp Ramah in Northern California?

 Cost should not deter any family from considering sending their child to camp.
 Camp Ramah in Northern California offers generous financial assistance.
 Financial aid can come from a variety of sources including First Time Camper Grants, synagogues, camp’s financial aid committee, and family members.
-If you have any questions about financial aid please contact our Director, Sarah Shulman, at firstname.lastname@example.org or 415-688-4572.
+If you have any questions about financial aid, please contact our Business and Operations Director, Branden Johnson, at email@example.com or 415-688-4572.
 You can find more detailed financial aid information here.

 Please note: The financial assistance committee has a policy in place that an award offer cannot be made to campers who have applied to and been accepted at another Ramah Camp if the resulting award will cause the camper not to attend the other Ramah camp.
 This policy is in place so as not to take campers away from their experience at another camp.